TamMelPer/MyProgress/Week2.md

 - Attend workshops on Code Reviews and Domain Model Diagramming.
 - Attend a process workshops to focus on your my developer process.
 - Daily Reading - makers suggested articles, blogs etc.
+- Start to make progress on understanding doubles, mocks,

 ## Evidence: